EpiData-dk/analysis/help/commands.md

 - `!rr` Risk Ratio for 2x2 tables, including Mantel-Haenszel adjustment for stratified data

 > Note:The default is to estimate the 95% confidence interval for odds ratio or risk ratio.
-See the <a href="#set">set command</a> to choose a different interval.
+See the [set command](#set) to choose a different interval.

 ### Attack rate table
 An attack rate table is commonly used in food-borne outbreak investigations.
 These options simpligy review and reporting of multiple exposures.